-I am really stoked to be part of the Hurley global grommets team .
-Hurley is a global leading surf brand and supports my heroes John John Florence, Julian Wilson, Kolohe Andino and Michel Bourez.
+I am really stoked to be part of the Hurley Youth team .
+Hurley is a global leading surf brand and supports some of my heroes Julian Wilson, Kolohe Andino , and Filipe Toledo and Carissa Moore.

-Thanks to the Pukas for shaping me sick boards and to Creatures Of Leisure for your support .
+Thanks to the Pukas and Axel Lorentz for shaping me sick boards and to Dakine for your support .